A stuffy nose can be uncomfortable for your baby, adversely affecting his feeding and meaning he doesn’t sleep well.

 - The cold has not cleared up within three weeks

-- If your child is under three months old and has a temperatue of 38 degrees, or 39 degrees if they are between 3-6 months
+- Your child is under three months old and has a temperature of 38 degrees, or 39 degrees if they are between 3-6 months

-- If they seem to be getting worse rather than better
+- They seem to be getting worse rather than better

 Make sure you're following Mother & Baby on Instagram for relatable memes, inspiring stories and parenting hacks!

 Have approx 60 seconds to spare?
 Why not join thousands of mums-to-be and start your very own Amazon baby wish list!
 They're absolutely free to create and perfect to send to the friends, aunties and your mum to make sure you're getting the baby products you really need...
 Click here!

 For parenting tips, tricks and advice you can trust, click here to download a free digital issue of Mother and Baby magazine.